wp-plugins/easy-content-templates/readme.txt

 == Screenshots ==

 1. Step 1.
 Template Definition - You need to add templates first before you can use them.
 2. Step 2.
-Template Usage - When creating (or editing) a post or page, there's an "Easy Content Template" box to the upper right.
-Select the template you want to load from the drop-down box and click "Load Template".
+Select a Template - When creating (or editing) a post or page, there's an "Easy Content Template" box to the upper right.
+Click the drop-down box to select the Template you want to load from the list.
+Click *Load Template*.
+2. Step 3.
+Template Usage - After the Template finishes loading, you can now build upon the template by editing the post or page and filling in values.

 == Changelog ==

+= 1.2 =
+* fixed a sorting problem in the drop-down box
+* added a message if you click Load Template and no Template is selected
+* updated the icon for Templates post type
+* updated the F.A.Q. section
+* updated screenshots so it shows the updated plugin
+* updated text from "make this template public" to "share this template"

 = 1.1 =
 * changed the way the plugin fetches the ajax url to fix some issues